Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 In this section, we focus on calculating counterfactual values~\citep{pearl2016causal}, which represent potential outcomes under the theoretical full control of a specific variable, such as the frequency of Diet Coke consumption.
 Counterfactual analysis is a central concept in causal inference, enabling us to explore the potential relationships between variables under various interventional scenarios.
 This means assessing the outcomes when one factor is altered while all others are held constant.

 For variable $X$, representing the frequency of Diet Coke consumption, the original data categorize consumption into five levels ranging from 1 to 5.
-For computational convenience, we binarized these data, designating a frequency of 1 — indicating those who never drink Diet Coke — as 0, and marking all other levels as 1.
+For computational convenience, we binarized these data, designating those who never drink Diet Coke as 0, and marking all other levels as 1.
 For $Y$ (fatness), individuals are classified as 0 for non-obese and 1 for obese, following the criteria previously described.

 Upon analyzing the causal diagram derived earlier, we identified a single backdoor pathway as shown in Figure~\ref{causal6}, which is characterized by the pathway $Diet Coke\rightarrow{}Diabetes\leftarrow{}fatness$.
-Consequently, controlling for diabetes, the only confounder in this pathway, allows us to use the adjustment formula~\citep{Pearl1995} to compute the experimental data.
+This aligns with the findings of ~\citep{gardener2018diet}, which demonstrated a significant association between Diet Coke consumption and an increased risk of diabetes.
+Consequently, controlling for diabetes, the only confounder in this pathway, allows us to use the adjustment formula~\citep{pearl1995} to compute the experimental data.
 This calculation estimates the causal impact of Diet Coke consumption on fatness, controlled for diabetes status.
 These are denoted as $P(Y=1 \mid \text{do}(X=1))$ and $P(Y=1 \mid \text{do}(X=0))$, also represented in our notation as $y_{x}$ and $y_{x'}$.

+The challenge of discerning the actual effectiveness in these sensitive contexts stems from their counterfactual\footnote{Counterfactuals are statements or scenarios that express what might have happened if circumstances had been different from what actually occurred.} nature; outcomes of interest are inferred through hypothetical scenarios rather than directly observed.
+For example, if an individual consumes Diet Coke, the outcome had they not consumed it will never be observable.

+RCT may seem sufficient to handle this counterfactual nature, but they fall short because no two individuals are exactly the same.
+Individuals may belong to subpopulations unknown to the investigator, each responding to a given treatment markedly differently~\cite{li2022unitselectioncasestudy}.
+Therefore, a more sophisticated approach is required to accommodate individual differences.